In the fast lane of design and print, not all graphics are built for the podium.

 If the artwork stays crisp and sharp, congratulations, it's vector!

-If it gets blurry or pixelated, it’s actually a raster image inside a PDF wrapper.
+If it gets blurry or pixelated, it’s actually a pixel based image inside a PDF wrapper.